posterity/srp/README.md

 ## Protocol

-Conceptually, SRP is not different from how a typical app manages authentication; the client signs up by storing a password on the server, and to login, it must prove to the server that it knows it.
+Conceptually, SRP is not different from how most of us think about authentication; the client signs up by storing a secret on the server, and to login, it must prove to the server that it knows it.

 With SRP, the client signs up by storing a cryptographic value (`verifier`) derived from its password on the server.
-To login, they both exchange a series of values to prove to each other who they are.
+To login, they both exchange a series of values they compute they both share but never exchange to prove to each other who they are.

-Trust can be established because the conclusion of the process is that for the server, only the client who made the `verifier` could have sent those values, and for the client, only a server who has a copy of the `verifier` could have done the same.
+Trust can be established at the end of the process because for the server, only the client who knows the `verifier` could have sent those values, and for the client, and vice versa.

 SRP comes with four major benefits:

 1. The familiar user-experience of using a username and a password remains fundamentally the same;
 1. Server cannot leak a password it never saw;
-1. Both client and server can verify each other's identities;
+1. Both client and server can formally verify each other's identities without needing a third-party (e.g CA);
-1. Exchanges can be secured with an extra layer of encryption on top of TLS.
+1. Sessions can be secured with an extra layer of encryption on top of TLS.

 ### Registration

-During registration, the client must send the server a value referred to as a `verifier`.
-It's a cryptographic value derived from the user's password, and a unique salt associated with her.
+During registration, the client must send the server a `verifier`, a cryptographic value derived from the user's password, and a unique random salt associated with her.

 ```go
 var (